mbrt/blog/content/posts/chess-eng/index.md

    chance at beating your brother is even more fun!
 I hope I'll be able to do it one day :)

-You can find the code I used in my GitHub repo: [TODO link to my repo].
-Note that I did not include the data and the project is quite messy, but I hope this can be some inspiration for you.
-If you are considering whether to study computer science, whether being a software developer might be for you or not, I hope this post can be some fun glimpse into how interesting it can be to solve "real world problems" with a computer.
-It makes you feel you have an additional tool under your belt.
+You can find the code I used in my
+[GitHub repo](https://github.com/mbrt/chess-analysis).
+Note that I did not include the data and the code is quite messy, but I hope it can be of some inspiration, especially for folks that are considering whether computer science might be for them or not.
+Look, you can solve "real world" problems with it, it's not just moving bits around!

 That's all folks, I hope I'll be able to win a match against my brother some day, but until then, I'll keep trying... my own way.